 In order to understand why opioids are dangerous when used incorrectly, you must first understand how the medication works.
-Opioid drugs bind to the opioid receptors in the brain, spinal cord and other parts of the body.
+Opioid drugs bind to the opioid receptors in the brain, spinal cord, and other parts of the body.
 The purpose is to lower the pain messages that are being sent to the brain.
 Because fewer messages are being sent, less pain is felt.

-While effective, opioids do come with risks and can be habit forming.
+While effective, opioids do come with risks and can be habit-forming.
 That’s why they require a prescription from your doctor.
 Your doctor will prescribe the appropriate dose for your pain.
-Depending on your pain, the reasons for the pain and your doctor, you may be instructed to take the pain medication every 4-6 hours or only as needed.
+Depending on your pain, the reasons for the pain, and your doctor, you may be instructed to take the pain medication every 4-6 hours or only as needed.

 As long as the medication is taken as directed, it is usually safe.
-The most common side effects include constipation, drowsiness and nausea or vomiting.
+The most common side effects include constipation, drowsiness, and nausea or vomiting.

 When Opioids Become Habit Forming

 If you take opioid pain medication for a while, you may find that you need more and more of the drug to achieve the same relief.
-This means that you are building tolerance to the drug.
+This means that you are building a tolerance to the drug.
 Tolerance can happen even if you are taking the medication as prescribed.

 If you continue taking the opioid, you can become physically dependent on it.
 Basically, your body becomes so accustomed to the medication that it will go through withdrawal symptoms if you stop taking it.
-Tolerance and physical dependency are not the same as addiction.
+Tolerance and physical dependence are not the same as addiction.
 Addiction is a disease characterized by compulsive use of the drug.
 However, tolerance and physical dependency are precursors to addiction.